Planning entry and working safely in a confined space

 For further information

-This fact sheet is a brief summary of the standard, and does not provide all the information required for safe working in a confined space.
+This quick guide is a brief summary of the standard, and does not provide all the information required for safe working in a confined space.